flavazelli/scraper-demo/README.md

 # scraper-demo Project

 This project is a web scraper that extracts product information from a website using Selenium and BeautifulSoup.
-The extracted data is saved to a CSV file for further analysis.
+The extracted data is saved to a mongo db

 ## Requirements